marco-cardoso/ML-News-article-classification-architecture/README.md

 ## `Warning`

-Ideally, the best architeture would be a separated instance for MLFLOW, MONGO and CRON containers.
+Ideally, the best architecture would be a separated instance for MLFLOW, MONGO, and CRON containers.
 With more attention to the last one, given the fact that is responsible to load thousands of MongoDB documents and train the latest model, using a lot of RAM memory and CPU power.
-Nonetheless, this architeture was chosen for simplicity and to reduce the costs on AWS, since only one instance is enough due to the low amount of user requests.
+Nonetheless, this architecture was chosen for simplicity and to reduce the costs on AWS, since only one instance is enough due to the low amount of user requests.